 Since LP gas is more dense than air, the LP gas will naturally settle to the lowest point in an enclosed space.
 In the motorhome, this would be the floor.

-Because of this, the CO/LP gas detector (Figure 2-6) is necessarily mounted close to the floor.
-To activate the CO/LP-gas sensor on this detector for the first time, remove the sensor activation strip, if such was not performed during the pre-delivery inspection.
+Because of this, the CO/LP gas detector (Figure 2-3) is necessarily mounted close to the floor.

-Figure 2-6: Carbon Monoxide alarm
+Figure 2-3: Carbon Monoxide alarm